A list of hills I think are worth dying on.

 - It also raises the rate of small, real failures: missing adapters, forgotten headsets, dead dongles.

-None of these are dramatic.
-They are just a constant papercuts.
+None of these are dramatic, but they are constant papercuts.

 Why this is a hill worth holding